dtandersen/dv-driver-assist/README.md

 ### Locomotive Profiles

-Currently the DE2, DE6, and DH4 are supported.
+Currently the DE2, DE6, DH4, DM3 (experimental) are supported.
 Each locomotive type has its own settings.

+The DM3 currently upshifts at 800 RPM and downshifts at 600 RPM.
+This will be configurable in a future update.

 All locomotives